kulidje/x8313-strategy/README.md

 **Simulator**
 This is a Python that is used to simulate any user-defined strategy across any time-period.
 It is built on top of SQLAlchemy, as our Data Lake was hosted on an AWS RDS (PostgreSQL) Database.

 These 2 pieces interface seemlesly together.
-Here's how:

-Psuedo Code:
+Here is some psuedo code to illustrate how it works:

 ```
 datelist = list of dates